||Linear regression with multiple fixed effects. Also supports individual FEs with group-level outcomes|

 technique(map) (default)will partial out variables using the "method of alternating projections" (MAP) in any of its variants.
 MAP currently does not work with individual & group fixed effects.
 Fast and stable option

 technique(lsmr) use the Fong and Saunders LSMR algorithm.
 Recommended (default) technique when working with individual fixed effects.
-Iterative method for solving sparese least-squares problems; analytically equivalent to MINRES method.
+LSMR is an iterative method for solving sparse least-squares problems; analytically equivalent to the MINRES method on the normal equations.
 For more information on the algorithm, please reference the paper

 technique(lsqr) use Paige and Saunders LSQR algorithm.
 Alternative technique when working with individual fixed effects.
-Iterative method for solving sparse least-squares problems; analytically equivalent to conjugate gradient method.
+LSQR is an iterative method for solving sparse least-squares problems; analytically equivalent to conjugate gradient method on the normal equations.
 Fast, but less precise than LSMR at default tolerance (1e-8).
 For more information on the algorithm, please reference the paper

 technique(gt) variation of Spielman et al's graph-theoretical (GT) approach (using a spectral sparsification of graphs); currently disabled

 acceleration(str) Relevant for

 tech(map).
 Allows for different acceleration techniques, from the simplest case of no acceleration (

 aitken), and finally Conjugate Gradient (